KnowThePepper

 The 7 Pot family traces back to Trinidad's pepper-growing tradition, where intensely hot, wrinkled peppers have been cultivated for generations.
 The name references a folk claim - one pepper heating seven pots of food - that speaks to the respect (and caution) these varieties command in Caribbean cooking.

-The Katie variant emerged from American pepper breeding circles, where hobbyists and small-scale growers began selecting and stabilizing distinct phenotypes from 7 Pot stock.
+The Katie variant was developed by UK breeder Nick Duran, known as Naga Nick, where hobbyists and small-scale growers began selecting and stabilizing distinct phenotypes from 7 Pot stock.
 Exact origin documentation is sparse, as many community-bred super-hots developed informally through seed sharing and private grows.

 By the early 2010s, multiple 7 Pot variants - including those with fruity yellow-pod characteristics suited to specific kitchen uses - had established themselves as distinct varieties.
 The Katie joined this lineage as a selection prized for flavor alongside heat, reflecting a broader shift in the super-hot community toward culinary quality rather than raw SHU alone.